<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Jimmy Wheeler's first prompt to the same contact you met with is, "Tell me about this new initiative and how it is going to change things for you."
 Jimmy recognizes that he is looking at a trigger event.
 Halfway through the conversation, Jimmy says, "It seems like it's early, but what can I do to help you now to make sure you have everything you need."
 The contact says, "I'd like to know what you guys might recommend when it comes to this new process.
 Can you show me what might suit us best?"

 The difference between you and Jimmy Wheeler is that Jimmy is qualifying in instead of qualifying out.
 That's why Jimmy wins more deals.
 He's patient.
 He plays the long game.
 He creates value before his prospective client has a budget or an order.
-Jimmy is on the inside and BANT has put you on the outside.
+Jimmy is on the inside and BANT sales process has put you on the outside.

 To rectify this, take a couple of meetings.
-You aren't too busy to invest time in people and companies that might benefit from your help, something the BANT method doesn’t support.
+You aren't too busy to invest time in people and companies that might benefit from your help, something the BANT sales method doesn’t support.
 Instead, try to help your clients by being One-Up and educating them.
 See if that doesn’t level the playing field with Jimmy Wheeler.

 Tags: